Print

 15 min prep, 30 min refrigeration

-1. Make sure your butter is VERY cold and has been stored in the refrigerator – you do NOT want it room temperature.
-Remove 2 stick of butter from the refrigerator, slice the butter into cubes, place in a small bowl, then place in the freezer for a few minutes while you follow the next two steps.
+1. Cut 2 cold, refrigerated sticks of butter into small cubes, place into a small bowl, then place in the freezer for a few minutes while you follow the next two steps.

 2. Put about 1 cup of water into a small bowl and add ice.

-3. Set up a food processor, Then add the flour (340g), coconut sugar (21g), and salt (2g) and pulse until well combined.
+3. Set up a food processor, then add the flour (340g), coconut sugar (21g), and salt (4g) and pulse a few times to combine.

-4. Add the cold butter and pulse until it is beaded – about 30 pulses.
-(You want to pulse, not blend!).
+4. Add the cold butter and pulse until it is beaded – about 15 pulses.
+(You want to pulse, not blend).

 5. Add 1 Tbsp of apple cider vinegar and 6 Tablespoons of the ice cold water.
-Pulse until combined and it forms a moist but crumbly dough, about 20 pulses.
-Test it by pinching some of it between your fingers.
-It should easily stick together.
-If it’s too dry, add 1/2 Tbsp of ice cold water at a time until it sticks. (you do NOT want it sticking to your fingers, just to itself – if it sticks to your fingers then it’s too sticky, add a bit of flour if this is the case).
+Pulse 15-20 times until it forms a moist, beaded dough.
+Test it by squeezing some between your fingers – it should be moist enough to stick to itself but not to your fingers.
+If it’s too dry, add water 1/2 Tbsp at a time (pulse just a few times); if it’s too wet, add flour 1/2 Tbsp at a time (pulse just a few times).

-6. Working fairly quickly to keep the dough cold: Flour a clean surface, dump the dough onto it, mold it together, then separate into two portions.
-Gently roll each portion out, one about 12-13″ in diameter and one about 9-10″ in diameter.
+6. Working fairly quickly to keep the dough cold: Flour a clean surface, dump the dough onto it, mold it into a ball, then separate into two portions.
+Gently roll each portion out, one about 12″ in diameter and one about 9-10″ in diameter.
 Put parchment paper onto a large plate or cookie sheet, place one of the crusts onto it, then layer another parchment paper, and place the second crust on top (to prevent sticking together).
 Cover and put in the refrigerator for 30 minutes while you prepare the filling.

 Make the filling: